FlowFuse/website/src/blog/2024/09/node-red-version-control-with-snapshots.md

 ![Image showing the prompt to download a snapshot in FlowFuse, featuring a highlighted key and the download button.](./images/download-snapshot-prompt.png){data-zoomable}
 *Image showing the prompt to download a snapshot in FlowFuse, featuring a highlighted key and the download button*

 2. A **Download Snapshot** dialog will open.
-Note: If the flows contain sensitive values, an additional field for **secret key** will be show.
+Note: If the flows contain sensitive values, an additional field for **secret key** will be displayed.
 This is used to encrypt the sensitive values in the snapshot.
 As a convenience, a random secret is auto generated however you should change this to something memorable as it will be needed when you later upload the snapshot.
 3. Next, click the **Download** button located at the bottom right of the prompt to download the snapshot.

 #### Uploading Snapshots: